 Holiday season is here and gardens are hot hot hot!
 If you’re going away on holiday remember to ask a friend or family member to water the garden for you (that’s if there’s not too much rain), read some of our top tips for holiday-proofing your garden here.
-Plants can wilt quickly at this time of year and need constant attention.
-Most importantly August gardening is also about enjoying your garden in this beautiful summer month if you are staying at home.
+Plants can wilt quickly at this time of year so may need constant attention if rainfall is limited.
+Most importantly, August gardening is about enjoying your garden.

 Essential August Gardening Jobs

 - Prune wisteria

 - Prune roses